Million Dollar Deviled Eggs Recipe

 Eggs

 My recipe uses chicken eggs, but you can use quail eggs, duck eggs, or even ostrich eggs.
-The cooking time for these will be different from chicken eggs though.
+The cooking time for these will be different from that of chicken eggs, though.

 For The Filling